Ocala Uber Accident Lawyer

 You don’t lose your right to sue all negligent parties just because Uber is involved.
 As in any car accident case, Florida law lets you recover compensation from anyone whose negligence caused the accident.
 Liability is divided between everyone responsible for the injuries.

-Under Florida’s comparative fault rule, the bigger someone’s role in causing the accident was, the more they’ll be required to pay.
+Under Florida’s modified comparative fault rule, the bigger someone’s role in causing the accident was, the more they’ll be required to pay.
+There is also a 51% recovery bar, so you cannot recover compensation if you were mostly to blame.

 At Allen Law Firm, P.A., our personal injury attorneys will seek compensation from all responsible parties, including: